A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Model Application: Swissmetro Mode Choice

+Since interpretability is a primary concern for transportation application, we need to investigate whether the interpretations make sense.
+We show several ways to diagnose.
+As TasteNet-MNL are direct extensions to MNLs, and Mixed Logit does not show superior predictability, we focus on the comparisons between MNLs and TasteNet-MNL's interpretations here and in the following sections.

-We want to understand how estimated tastes, such as value of time by mode, provided by different models differ.
-We apply each model to obtain taste parameters for each individual in the Swissmetro dataset.
-The average of taste coefficients among the population are displayed in Table \ref{tab:sm_mean_taste}.
-Since the cost coefficients are fixed to -1.0, all taste coefficients are in the willingness-to-pay space measured by Swiss Franc (CHF).
+First, we compare the average taste estimations for observations in the Swissmetro dataset by different models.
+We apply each model to obtain individual estimates, and compute the averages (Table \ref{tab:sm_mean_taste}).
+Since the cost coefficients are fixed to -1.0, all taste coefficients are in the willingness-to-pay (WTP) space measured by Swiss Franc (CHF).

 We find that from MNL-A to MNL-C, average values of travel time (VOT) and values of headway (VOHE) increase with more interaction terms being added to the utility function.
 For example, train VOT increases from 1.34 to 1.85 CHF per minute.
 Swissmetro VOT increases from 1.4 to 1.51 CHF per minute, and car VOT rises from 1 to 1.35 CHF per minute.
-Both MNL-B and MNL-C suggest that the VOT of train is higher than that of Swissmetro or car.
+Both MNL-B and MNL-C suggest that VOT of train is higher than that of Swissmetro or car.
 MNL-C also gives higher average VOHE for both train and Swissmetro than MNL-B or MNL-A.

 TasteNet-MNL gives the largest average VOT and VOHE among all models (Table \ref{tab:sm_mean_taste}).
-Its average VOT estimates for train, swissmetro and car are 26\%, 17\% and 24\% higher, respectively, than those predicted by MNL-C. Its average VOHE estimates for train and swissmetro are 25\% and 67\% higher than those estimated by MNL-C.
+Its average VOT estimates for train, swissmetro and car are 26\%, 17\%, and 24\% higher, respectively than those predicted by MNL-C. Its average VOHE estimates for train and swissmetro are 25\% and 67\% higher than those estimated by MNL-C.